-Biology Club
+Biology & Chemistry Club

-The Biology Club is a group of students interested in applying that which is learned in the classroom to the outside environment.
-The club participates in activities in which different aspects of the field of biology can be explored.
+The Biology & chemistry Club is a group of students interested in applying that which is learned in the classroom to the outside environment.
+The club participates in activities in which different aspects of the fields of biology and chemistry can be explored.
 These experiences may lead to valuable opportunities and lasting relationships between peers and faculty.